luisaguiarpt/philosophers/README.md

 What if you have two threads trying to access the same shared resource at the same time?

-You get a data race: both threads are racing to see who can get there first, and they both do.
+A data race occurs when two or more threads access the same memory concurrently, at least one access is a write, and there's no synchronization to prevent it.

-And then there's undefined behaviour, maybe they both want to read a value, and everything is ok.
+And then there's undefined behaviour.

+Maybe they both want to read a value, and everything is ok. (only ok if no one is writing)

 Maybe they need to read an int and add 1 to it's value and then write it.
-They read 3 at the same time, add 1, and they both write 4.
+- They read x == 3 at the same time, add x + 1 == 4, and they both write 4.
 Whereas what you really wanted was 5.
+This is called a **lost update**.

 Maybe you're reading while someone is writing, and the value is changed mid read, so you get garbage.